iknowjason/PurpleCloud/docs/overview.md

 ## managed_identity.py
 Create an Azure managed identity attack lab with an Azure VM, a user or system assigned identity for the VM, and some storage and key vault resources to practice with.

+## phishing_app.py
+Create a multi-tenant Azure AD application that can be used for app consent phishing simulations.
+You can specify a custom display name for the app along with custom redirect_uri, homepage_url, and logout_url.

 ## Use Cases
-* Research and pentest lab for Azure AD and Azure Domain Services
+* Research and pentest lab for Azure AD
 * Security testing of Hybrid Join and Azure AD Joined devices
 * EDR Testing lab
 * PoC / Product Security Lab